JackTheVu/Sherlock-Hacking/README.md

 # Sherlock-Hacking
-A simple spoofing with sherlock in kali linux
+A simple reconnaissance of a victim with sherlock in kali linux

+The reconnaissance is the 1st step for hacking someone